Ego the Living Planet: Amalgam Comics

 Two characters based on Ego appear in the Amalgam Comics universe: Oa the Living Planet, a fusion of Ego and Oa, and Ego-Mass, a fusion of Ego and the Source.

 Exiles

 Ego appears in Exiles #53 (December 2004).
-Set in the universe of Earth-4162, Ego grants the Earth sentience in an attempt to create another living planet.
-However, the Fantastic Four and Exiles convince Earth to oppose Ego, with Blink eventually killing him by drilling into his brain.
+Set in the universe of Earth-4162, Ego grants Earth sentience in an attempt to create another living planet.
+However, the Fantastic Four and Exiles convince Earth to oppose Ego, with Blink killing Ego by drilling into his brain.

 King Thor

-An alternate universe variant of Ego from Earth-14412 appears in Thor (vol. 5).
+An alternate universe version of Ego from Earth-14412 appears in Thor (vol. 5).
 This version wielded the Necrosword before being killed by Loki.

 Marvel 2099

-An alternate universe variant of Ego from Earth-2099 appears in Marvel 2099.
+An alternate universe version of Ego from Earth-2099 appears in Marvel 2099.

 Marvel Adventures

 Ego appears in Marvel Adventures: The Avengers #12 (June 2007), a series created for younger readers.
 In this story, Ego causes natural disasters on Earth when he arrives to woo Giant Girl.